infinite-system/ivue/docs/docs/pages/advanced-usage.md

 ## Using Emits

-See the highlighted sections related to using emits.
+See the highlighted sections related to `defineExpose`

 ::: code-group
 <<< @/components/examples/CounterWithPropsAndEmits.vue{9-11,14,17,23,31 vue:line-numbers}
 :::

 :::details For this example we initialize the component like this:
 ```vue
 <script setup lang="ts">
 function onIncrement(value: number) {